cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

   - `component` - the Terraform or Helmfile component that the Atmos component provisions has been changed

+  - `component.module` - the Terraform component is affected because it uses a local Terraform module (not from the Terraform registry) that has been changed

   - `stack.settings.spacelift.admin_stack_selector` - the Atmos component for the Spacelift admin stack.
      This will be included only if all the following is true: